 Um, I mean, I think I personally think the best way to stand out regardless, you know, your business is ultimately about, you know, a remarkable product or service, because I think you look at the end of the day like the core thing that you're selling.
 If that's not remarkable, if that's not unique, is that doesn't know, you know.
 It's really strong value proposition in comparison to your competitors Then then it's really difficult, and that's not to say that you can't stand out with really amazing marketing as well.
 But if your product isn't great, right, like the marketing can only get in 70 people and I'll try a product that they work for their friends.
 And if you would have us, you know, strong over kind of referral.
 Look, that may be a business with a really strong product.
 Also, this has, uh, telling for us.
 You know, the way we try and stand out is you know, there's two parts where the first is we kind of ultimately a number one customer is the buyer that comes to outside even though the buyer doesn't spend any money with us.
 So we don't make a new revenue directly from the bar.
 But I think we know that if we can really give buyers what they want, that more of them will come to outside and more buyers to our saddle men we can sell.
 Our subscription service is to Sellers.
-Black companies like cloud app with Zoom or Microsoft.
+Black companies like cloud app screen recorder or screenshot tool with Zoom or Microsoft.
 And so, um so yeah, but trying truly like differentiating they're the product that's helped us a lot.
 So I think you know what we what?
 We've noticed over the last maybe two years is that we see tap terror.
 You know, they're one about because if not the biggest predator, you know, if you look at their electoral ranking over the last set of the year, and I was like, it took us a while.
 But we've now I've ever taken that kept terror.
 The 10th biggest send arriving for Google AdWords, which is crazy s o.
 You know, I can't prove this, but I feel like they get organic list and help from Google just because they spend so much money that, um but it's taken us a long time to beat them.
 And I think ultimately we haven't.
 We've obviously made improvements on its CEO and content.
 No doubt they have a swell.
 And I think ultimately, what hope is that Google can see that when someone comes to our side versus cap terrorists that they spend, you know, significantly longer on their side, they view significantly more pages on outside their time inside.
 It's so much higher.
 Um and so every time I think buyers of learn that actually, they what?
 We hear this, like also kind of from buyers that come to outside.
 They'll say that, you know, I bought a piece of software, see around more email marketing from Cap Terrors recommendations, and then the product was horrible.
 Then they realized only after the fact that they bought something that actually wasn't the top rated stuff where they bought something that was just paying to be a couple one spot.
 So people get burned, I think, really usually in.
 And they remember, like, who gave him that recommendation.
 So over time meeting, that's really hurt their reputation.
 Um, so I'd say That's probably I think by really like dialing, you know, now product and really dialing in on What is it?
 The buyers, one that's helped us a lot.
 We've also, I think, you know, a little asked me, has launched a lot of a lot more products with lies as well.
 So you know, it's part of kind of everything going on with Corona.
 We we launched a 90 day free trial of tea to track, which is a platform that allows you to analyze all of yourself West Bend Hubble, which uses air using software which uses aren't using software and then it gives your CFO, is what we're see levels like a live your business functions really clear inside.
 It's okay.
 Winner all about excess contracts with doing Which ones should we renew?
 Which one should we can?
 So which one don't we have?
 High estimate.
 Sorry.
 Hi, employees Usage often ends like let's dial back the number.
 It's this low cost.
 There were Americans guzzle it out for you.
 And so I think that was like, another thing that we were able to, you know, really lean into over the last year to help buy has not only find the best software for their business, but then, once they bought that software, optimize their spend.
 So right now, right, Like I used to get an example like I get an email once a month with G to track, and it says here I am like yours.
 Older software that your team is currently spending home here is like your Newell's.
 These contracts have order.
 Renewal is in place.
 So, like if you don't want them, you better like told them in advance.
 Otherwise you're gonna pay without realizing, given just everything going on right, like there's been a few Software that we have kind of pause now so that we don't have to spend on people money on just to be really conservative, given everything going on.
 Um, yes, I guess if anyone's listening to this, if you go to G, if you could attract a G tube out calm, you know you can use that product for free.
 And again, we're not trying to like sell folks on that, like it's completely free product to get them through.
 Sort of everything I've done right now to help, hopefully optimize costs.
 And then the trial will just turn off at the end of the 90 days, and hopefully they've extracted the value from it.
 But I don't know if you're doing things like that.
 There's another way that we're trying to create really strong experiences that are relevant in time.
 People given the times.
 So

 yeah, I really like that.
 You know, there's there's been a definitely a movement of sass, kind of.
 And you, you know, you guys could fit into that as well.
 Um, kind of helping or like seeing how their product could try and help and benefit.
 You know, certainly at cloud app like we've seen enormous growth with the push for remote work And so, no, our thing was was all about like, first of all, like all the last year of like, putting out that content and like creating some authority has brought a lot of traffic into the site.
 Um, so that's kind of cool to see, but also, um, we pushed, like some product updates that we weren't planning to do until late April.
 Um, you know, we cranked him out because we knew would make the product faster and more reliable and really tracker, like one more game, knowing that people were gonna rely even more on it.
 So it's been kind of cool to see lots of companies jumping in on that.